Memory that belongs to your code— not your model

 Multiple detection methods work together to capture architectural decisions automatically.
 From file monitoring to AI conversation analysis, these layers ensure high capture rates without manual logging.

-File monitoring, git hooks, AI conversation analysis, and more—capturing decisions automatically so you don't have to.
+14 filesystem patterns, 5 MCP middleware types, git hooks, and AI conversation analysis—capturing decisions automatically so you don't have to.

-Pre-commit hooks detect architectural changes and prompt for decision logging or add to debt tracker
+Pre-commit hooks detect architectural changes and prompt for decision logging or add to debt tracker.
+Blocks commit if more than 5 decisions are unlogged.

 Intercepts AI tool calls to detect 5 decision patterns: research-based, continuity-informed, iterative, config, dependency

-AI-powered extraction using Claude 3.5 Sonnet analyzes conversation logs to find missed decisions
+AI-powered extraction using Claude analyzes conversation logs to find missed decisions, surfacing only results with confidence scoring above 60%

 Contextual reminders and accountability metrics shown to AI tools via MCP protocol